 Light Up Our World

-When it comes to small home office ideas for lighting, it’s always good to go natural if we can (and are lucky enough to have a nice, big window for looking outside).
+When it comes to small home office ideas for lighting, it’s always good to go natural if you can (and are lucky enough to have a nice, big window for looking outside).
 Natural light can help decrease eyestrain and headaches while promoting productivity.

 One study with the U.S. post office in Reno, Nevada, showed that upgrading light systems to make them more worker-friendly not only resulted in energy savings of about $50,000 a year but also increased productivity and lowered machine operator error rates, with an expected revenue boost of approximately $500,000.